 Importantly, making social investments does not affect the amount of funding we have available for grant making.

-Currently, we have £8.2 million invested in projects that are delivering important social benefits.
+Currently, we have £14.3 million of investment commitments to projects that are delivering important social benefits.
 Two recent examples include:

-- A £150,000 loan to Bathtub2boardroom to help expand its services supporting new entrepreneurs.
+- A £400,000 loan to Micro Rainbow International to help expand its services supporting vulnerable LGBT+ migrants.

-One significant investment (£2 million of equity) has helped create the Foundry – a large scale project that brings together some of London’s most innovative and progressive social justice and human rights organisations in an affordable award winning building.
+One significant investment (now £1.85 million of equity) has helped create the Foundry – a large scale project that brings together some of London’s most innovative and progressive social justice and human rights organisations in an affordable award-winning building.

 We’re listed on Good Finance, a website to help charities and social enterprises navigate social investment.